Why Put a Price on Carbon?

 Pricing Carbon 101: What is Carbon Pricing?

 CCL supports an economy-wide carbon tax, where the money is given to people, typically referred to as a carbon fee and dividend or carbon tax and dividend.
 With a carbon tax, a fee is applied wherever fossil fuels enter the economy.
-This carbon price flows through the economy, incentivizing businesses and people to switch to clean energy.
+This price flows through the economy, incentivizing businesses and people to switch to clean energy.
 Fossil fuels such as oil, natural gas, and coal all contain carbon.
 When burned, they release potent greenhouse gases (GHG) and carbon dioxide (CO2) into the atmosphere.
 Putting a price on carbon involves placing a fee on these fossil fuels and carbon pollution.
-The carbon pricing fee is based on the metric tons of carbon dioxide (CO2) the fuel would generate, and it would be assessed at the earliest point of sale into the economy—as close as possible to the well, mine, or port.
+This fee is based on the metric tons of carbon dioxide (CO2) the fuel would generate, and it would be assessed at the earliest point of sale into the economy—as close as possible to the well, mine, or port.
+MIT has produced a short explainer and podcast episode on the subject.

 A price on carbon can also be used to refer to a “cap and trade” system.
 A cap and trade works by setting a “cap,” (maximum for total emissions) and then selling and trading permits for the right to pollute up to that cap.
 It requires bureaucracy to implement and run, and it creates price volatility that is difficult for businesses.
 CCL does not support a cap and trade system.
 A carbon tax is far simpler, with less bureaucracy, lower costs, and more predictability.

-Studies have shown that a steadily rising price on carbon, starting at $15/ton and rising by $10/ton per year, would cut fossil fuel pollution by 30% in the first 5 years alone.
+Studies have shown that a steadily-rising price, starting at $15/ton and rising by $10/ton per year, would cut fossil fuel pollution by 30% in the first 5 years alone.
 This will put America on a path to hit the targets set by the Paris accords and to reach net zero by 2050.

 What’s the difference between a carbon fee and a carbon tax?